 Buying your plants early is an excellent idea – providing you can grow them indoors or in a heated greenhouse until the frosts are gone.

 Which variety is best?

 There’s many different varieties to choose from, but much will depend on the space available to grow the tomatoes and the type of tomato you prefer.
 In general terms, tomatoes are either grown on a single, upright stem or as a bush.
-If it’s your first time, we’d recommend that y ou being with a bush-type.
+If it’s your first time, we’d recommend that you begin with a bush-type.

-‘Tumbler’ and ‘Tumbling Tom Red’ are bush-type varieties, ideal for growing in pots or hanging baskets and produce lots of wonderful cherry tomatoes throughout the summer.
+Bush-type varieties such as ‘Tumbler’ and ‘Tumbling Tom Red’ are ideal for growing in pots or hanging baskets and produce lots of wonderful cherry tomatoes throughout the summer.